 18. Describe whether and how the agency considered exempting small businesses from the proposed rules.

 The proposed rules impose requirements on individual licensees rather than small businesses.
-Even if a licensee's practice qualified as a small business, the proposed rules are not expected to have an impact on his or her small business and the department could not exempt his or her small business because it would create disparity in the regulation of the profession.
+Even if a licensee's practice qualified as a small business, the proposed rules create no expected impact on the licensee's small business.
+Further, the department could not exempt the licensee's small business because it would create disparity in the regulation of the profession.